Jersey City Dog Bite Lawyer

 - Wrongful death

 If you have questions or concerns regarding a recent dog bite injury in Jersey City, please contact Brady, Brady & Reilly, LLC to request a free legal consultation.
 We will listen to your story and offer trustworthy legal advice about how you can proceed with an insurance claim or injury lawsuit after a dog attack.
-We will represent your rights and help your family seek justice every step of the way.
+Our dog bite attorneys in Jersey City will represent your rights and help your family seek justice every step of the way.
 Call (201) 997-0030 today.